Protocol

 The AMM is the only counterparty when opening a position.
 For example, if a trader opens a long position, the AMM will take the opposite (short) side of the trade.

 If there is a large skew in open positions (e.g. there is 5x more long exposure than short exposure), the market should be stabilized.
 The goal of the AMM is to let shorts and longs provide liquidity to each other, and only use the liquidity funds as a last resort.
-This is restored by adjusting the funding rate and the price of DERPs.
+A market is balanced by adjusting the funding rate and the price of DERPs.

 Skew factor

-The skew factor is a reflection of the AMM's skew.
+The skew factor is a reflection of the market skew.
 It is calculated as:

 skew factor = (L - S) / (L + S)